spolia/WALLET-API/README.md

 ## Overview

-This project was implemented in golang, and simulates an electronic wallet allowing users operate with multiple currencies (`USDT`, `BTC`, `ARS`).
+This project was implemented in golang, and simulates an virtual wallet allowing users operate with multiple currencies (`USDT`, `BTC`, `ARS`).

 ## APP structure